rosch100/mcp-encrypted-sqlite/README.md

 4. **Use different keys** for different environments (development, staging, production)
 5. **Never commit keys or encrypted passphrases** to version control
 6. **Monitor access** to systems storing encryption keys
+7. **⚠️ Never store both encryption key and encrypted passphrase in the same configuration file** - Use wrapper scripts or environment variables to load the key securely (see [DOCKER_CONFIGURATION.md](DOCKER_CONFIGURATION.md) for details)
+8. **Use macOS Keychain** or secure secret storage for encryption keys when possible
+9. **Restrict file permissions** on configuration files containing secrets (`chmod 600`)

 ## Troubleshooting